clearlydefined/service/docs/determining-declared-license.md

 * The Licensee summarizer pulls any declared license information detected by Licensee (form more infomration, see the [code here](https://github.com/clearlydefined/service/blob/master/providers/summary/licensee.js)
 * Then the ClearlyDefined service aggregates the information from the three tools - when there is conflicting information, the order of precedence is 'clearlydefined', 'licensee', 'scancode', 'cdsource'

+## Curations
+* If the declared license is changed through [the human curation process](https://github.com/clearlydefined/clearlydefined/blob/master/docs/curation-guidelines.md), the declared license in the curation will take precedence.

 ## Harvesting and Determining Declared License (by the ClearlyDefined Summarizer)

 ### npm